straube/multiple-domain/multiple-domain/readme.txt

 = Can I have a different theme/content/plugins for each domain? =

 Nope.
 If you want a complex set up like this, you may be interested in WordPress Multisite.
-It's delivered with every WordPress installation since 3.0, you can find more info here: [https://codex.wordpress.org/Create_A_Network].
+It's delivered with every WordPress installation since 3.0, you can find more info here: https://codex.wordpress.org/Create_A_Network.

 = There is a way to add domain based logic to my themes? =

 Absolutely.
-You can use the `MULTIPLE_DOMAIN_DOMAIN` constant to get the current domain.
-Just notice that since this value is checked against plugin settings, it may not reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
-It also may include the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).
+You can use the `MULTIPLE_DOMAIN_DOMAIN` and `MULTIPLE_DOMAIN_ORIGINAL_DOMAIN` constants to get the current and original domains.
+Just notice that since the value of the first one is checked against plugin settings, it may not reflect the actual domain in `HTTP_HOST` element from `$_SERVER` or user's browser.
+They also may include the host port when it's different than 80 (default HTTP port) or 443 (default HTTPS port).

+**Notice**: in prior versions these constants were wrongly prefixed with `MULTPLE_`, missing the "I".
+The old constants are now deprecated.
+They still available for backcompat but will be removed in future releases.

 = Can I create a custom access restriction logic for each domain? =